-When to See the Doctor
+When to See the Doctor for Diaper Rash

 Diaper Rash Symptoms and Causes

 The skin may feel warm to the touch and puffy, and it may itch or burn.
 Babies may also change their disposition.
-They may become fussier and cry during diaper changes due to discomfort (x).
+They may become fussier and cry during diaper changes due to discomfort. (x)

 Diaper Rash Home Remedies

-Evening Primrose Oil
+- Evening Primrose Oil

 Baking soda has a laundry list of uses.
 It can soothe the skin, neutralize acids and inhibit the growth of bacteria and yeast.
 Mix two to three heaping spoonfuls in 3 to 4 cups of warm water.
-Let the affected area soak, and then leave it to air-dry, or gently pat it dry with a towel.
+Let the affected area soak, leave it to air-dry, or gently pat it dry with a towel.